10 Sequencing platforms

 - sequence read or sequence or read: a nucleotide sequence produced by a DNA sequencer.

-- paired-end sequencing: the practice of determining short nucleotide sequences from each end of a single DNA fragment.
+- paired-end sequencing: a sequencing method that determines short nucleotide sequences from each end of a single sequence fragment.

-- sequence library: a set of DNA fragments that have been prepared for sequencing.
+- sequence library: a set of sequence fragments that have been prepared for sequencing.

-- flow cell: for most platforms, a single consumable sequencing unit.
+- flow cell: for most platforms, the basic consumable sequencing unit.

 10.1 Illumina

 Illumina is a company whose name is virtually synonymous with its sequencing format.
-Data produced by Illumina has the following characteristics:
+Most data produced by Illumina has the following characteristics:

 - Reads are short.
 Typically 100-300bp.